seetsch/solana_identity_system/README.md

 The UI is designed to simplify onboarding and customization in the Web3 realm.

 The frontend is located in `./app` and built using the [Remix](https://remix.run/) framework.

+Use [these models](https://drive.google.com/drive/u/1/folders/11oQ8pwVMV9inSVV9cGceI8xTusDxhPC3) to try out the interface, or feel free to find or create your own.

 ---